hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 sudo apt-get update
 ```

 Instructions for installing particular and Debian-compatible software (e.g., QGIS) can be found directly on the website of software developers.
-For example, to install *Anaconda* *Python* visit [docs.anaconda.com](https://docs.anaconda.com/anaconda/install/linux/) and follow the instructions for Debian Linux.
+For example, to install *Anaconda* *Python* visit [docs.anaconda.com](https://docs.anaconda.com/anaconda/install/linux/) and follow the installation instructions for Debian Linux.

 {% include important.html content="If the main purpose of the VM is to run resource-intensive simulations (e.g., with TELEMAC-MASCARET), avoid installing any other software than those required for running the model.
 Also, as a general rule of thumb: Less is better than more." %}